-10 Totally Practical Things To Do With All Those Extra LEGOs You Have Laying Around
+Totally Practical Things To Build With All Those Extra Legos You Have Laying Around

-LEGOs are some of the best toys in the world for developing kids’ creativity, problem-solving skills, and imagination … at least up until the point they realize they’ve the lost the ONE brick they needed to complete the LEGO Death Star that’s taken over your living room all day.
-But the good thing about LEGOs: No rules, man.
-Instead of pulling a Darth Vader and destroying the galaxy (re: playroom), your kid can save up those random pieces that never quite got turned into anything, and create something all their own.
-Or, if your kid’s a little more results-oriented than their peers who build janky castles and lopsided spaceships (not saying your kid’s uptight, but that Death Star has a LOT of instructions), here are some of the most practical LEGO build ideas available on the Internet.
+Legos are some of the best toys in the world for developing kids’ creativity, problem-solving skills, and imagination … at least up until the point they realize they’ve the lost the ONE brick they needed to complete the Lego Death Star that’s taken over your living room all day.
+But the good thing about Legos: No rules, man.
+Instead of pulling a Darth Vader and destroying the galaxy (re: playroom), your kid can save up those random Lego pieces that never quite got turned into anything, and create something all their own.
+Or, if your kid’s a little more results-oriented than their peers who build janky castles and lopsided spaceships (not saying your kid’s uptight, but that Death Star has a LOT of instructions), here are some of the most practical Lego building ideas available on the Internet.

 Normally, you wouldn’t let your kid play with knives.
 But hey, sometimes you bend the rules a bit.
 Especially when the alternative is dropping $100-plus at Williams Sonoma on a knife block made out of some type of wood you’ve never even heard of.

 Lego Charging Station